chelo26/webEco17/README.md

 * we can conisder the click only and we can consider all the impressions
 * the one remaining question is whether we are a player in the auction or we are making a strategy because that could change a lot of things
 - I'll forward the email to you guys.
+#
+Great, thanks for the update !
+I also had some words with the TA, sent you the e-mail.
+I uploaded 2 files one that extracts the features and the other makes the model, so far it uses one advertiser but it should be ok to deal all of them.
+However already with one it takes time to train.
+Let's see tomorrow!